scriptrdotio/libraries/scripts/samples/nest/ui/README.md

 - The "stub.js"file allows you to define stub data in case you need to work on the UI without connecting to scriptr.io.
 To switch from stub mode to connected mode comment/uncomment the corresponding lines at the end of the "chart.html" file.
 - Chart.js the JavaScript library to draw charts.

+*Important: The scripts in this folder are not scriptr.io script, i.e. they only execute on the front-end*